andrew-bacon/andrew-bacon.github.io/courses/PHIL 510 Metaphysical Analysis/PHIL510.md

 - Participation:
 	- Contribute to class discussion.
 Be prepared to answer questions if called upon, and to raise your hand if you do not understand something.
 You are collectively responsible for setting the pace of the class, and clarificatory questions.
 5%
-	- Students will prepare two 15 minute presentations over the course of the semester.
+	- Students will prepare one or two 15 minute presentations, with handouts, over the course of the semester.
 The signup sheet for these presentations can be found [here](https://docs.google.com/spreadsheets/d/10DAJ2HGG18I3qAt6Rv3DHMP9vQDyHGQjuJmUtjGOOSg/edit?usp=sharing).
 15%.

 - Paper Project:

-	- Paper ideas x 2.
+	- Proposal.
 10%

+				Submit a detailed proposal of what you intend to do your final project on.

+	Presentation.
+10%

 		Present an idea for a paper project in class.

-	- Proposal: 10%.

-		Submit a detailed proposal of what you intend to do your final project on.

 	- Draft: 25%.
-Due April 23.
+Due November 13.
 	- Final paper.
-35% Due May 9.
+35% Due December 7.